jvfe/project_panglaodb/manuscript.md

 ## Objectives

-Outline geral, apenas para me lembrar:

-- Quantos tipos celulares são descritos na base?
-Quantos tem, no dia da análise, matches exatos?

-- Os que tem matches exatos verbalmente, os matches tão  minimamente bem anotados (Cell Ontology ID  + instance_of: cell type)

-- Os genes, espécies e orgãos tem cobertura no Wikidata?

-- Os aliases de genes tem cobertura no Wikidata?
+In this study, we aim to answer questions regarding the integration of biological data from PanglaoDB in Wikidata, analysing items such as cell types, genes and tissues.
+Some of the questions we gathered so far are:

+* How many cell types in PanglaoDB are also present in Wikidata?
+How many of those items are exact matches?

+* Of those that are exact matches, how many statements do they have associated?
+Are these items well annotated?

+* How does the coverage of biological items differ within Wikidata?
+Are the items for tissues and genes better annotated?
+How so?
+    * Do items with alternative identifiers, such as genes, have their alternative identifiers indexed within Wikidata?

+In the end, we'll have gathered and analysed enough data to formulate a report on the integration of this knowledge.

+## Methodology

+### Data acquisition

+Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+### Reconciliation

 Como categorizar cobertura?
 Match=True na reconciliação?
 Cutoff de score da reconciliação?

 Como verificar os aliases de genes?
     - Pegar o altlabel [pela interface de serviço](https://www.mediawiki.org/wiki/Wikidata_Query_Service/User_Manual#Extensions)

-## Methodology

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ## References {.page_break_before}